rayoub/rupee/README.md

 This directory contains the Java project for administering RUPEE.
 The project also serves as a library used by the RUPEE web site.
-The root directory contains a Maven pom file used for building the project into the rupee-mgr/target/ subdirectory.
+The root directory contains a Maven pom file used for building the project into the rupee-mgr/target/ directory.
 Before building, you should update the hard-coded values in the Constants.java file in the lib namespace.

 Once successfully built, running the jar with the command line parameter ```-?```, gives the following output: